nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Setting `public Stringn toString()` method will help with debugging if crafted to expose necessary fields and values.
 - The further I get into these code challenges, the more obvious it is that parent classes like Linked List, Binary Tree, etc, are really just extensions of the Nodes themselves.

-About Nodes vs their (possibly) containing Classes:
+About Binary Tree Nodes vs their (possibly) containing Classes:

 - If I want to remove the Root Node from a Balanced Binary Tree with at least 3 Nodes, I might want to split the Tree into two Trees, which might seem daunting but really isn't.
 - If I assume a Tree is just a collection of Binary-Tree-like-Nodes, then every time I have a Node reference, I actually have a Tree Root Node reference, with all descendants too.